 HABERMAN: [Rod J.] Rosenstein.

 TRUMP: Who is he?
 He’s from Baltimore.
 And Jeff rarely knew.
-This is a case of the device running as designed (additionally, Rosenstein is from the Philadelphia location, even though he served as a US lawyer for Maryland).
+This is a case of the device running as designed (additionally, Rosenstein is from the Philadelphia location, even though he served as a U.S. lawyer for Maryland).
 To Trump, that the gadget labored as designed suggests a systemic failure on Sessions’ element.
-He thinks Sessions need to have alerted him that he wasn’t willing to systematically put Trump’s personal interests ahead of constitutional and felony duties.
+He thinks Sessions must have alerted him that he wasn’t willing to systematically put Trump’s interests ahead of constitutional and felony duties.
 If Sessions had been sincere with him approximately that, Trump in no way might have hired him within the first location, and now Trump wouldn’t have these troubles.

-- Trump is all about Trump.
+• Trump is all about Trump.

-- Was this article helpful?
+• Was this article helpful?

-- NEXT UP IN POLITICS & POLICY
+• NEXT UP IN POLITICS & POLICY

 Senate’s budget rules invalidate key provisions in Republican health care bill O.J.
-Simpson’s popular culture resurgence has reframed his superstar — and the technology of his downfall The leaks about why Sean Spicer resigned are absurd — and revealing The maximum critical testimonies of the week explained CBO no they did not Democrats had been incensed over Comey’s firing, however, they’re not vowing to combat his replacement.
+Simpson’s popular culture resurgence has reframed his superstar — and the technology of his downfall.
+The leaks about why Sean Spicer resigned are absurd — and revealing.
+The maximum critical testimonies of the week explained C.B.O. no, they did not.
+Democrats had been incensed over Comey’s firing.
+However, they’re not vowing to combat his replacement.